kchavez05/boulder-co-health/README.md

 5. An Inspections table was created to house only the facility ID, inspection date, and inspection score from each individual inspection.
 An inspection ID was generated as an identity column to help later in identifying violations observed during the same inspection.

 6. A violations table was created to document the violations documented in each inspection.
-Since the source data contained several violation statuses that did not indicate that a violation had actually been observed, as well as sume null statuses, this was done in several steps:
+Since the source data contained several violation statuses that did not indicate that a violation had actually been observed, as well as some null statuses, this was done in several steps:

     A. The table was created using rows where a facility had an "Out" status (meaning it was out of compliance).